 In other words, the subject who ran the race at the lowest relative percent of his maximum heart rate had an average marathon heart rate that corresponded to 82% of his maximum heart rate.

-The maximum heart rate for each runner was tested two weeks prior to the actual race in a laboratory setting, which is much more accurate than using a maximum heart rate estimation formula, such as 220 – age, so the data for these heart rate percentages can be taken to be quite accurate.
+The maximum heart rate for each runner was tested two weeks before the actual race in a laboratory setting, which is much more accurate than using a maximum heart rate estimation formula, such as 220 – age, so the data for these heart rate percentages can be taken to be quite accurate.

-Across all 10 marathon runners in the study, the average marathon heart rate was 88.7% of the heart rate max.
+Across all ten marathon runners in the study, the average marathon heart rate was 88.7% of the heart rate max.
 For the runners in this particular study, this correlated to an average marathon heart rate of 157 bpm.

 This represents an increase of nearly 6 percent and is due to a phenomenon termed cardiac drift.